 - over the counter at any of our branches

 - by direct debit

-- by cheque, if your account is linked to a cheque book

 - by telephone banking

 - by internet or mobile banking

 - by BPAY® to make a payment to a biller

 - at selected ATMs, if your account is linked to an access card

 - via selected EFTPOS terminals, if your account is linked to an access card (note that Merchants may impose restrictions on withdrawing cash)

-- via Bank@Post
+via Bank@Post

 unless otherwise indicated in the Summary of Accounts & Availability of Access Facilities brochure.
 We will require acceptable proof of your identity before processing withdrawals in person or acceptable proof of your authorisation for other types of withdrawal transactions.